actuary492/actuary492.github.io/_posts/ 2024-12-10-interest-rates.md

 PV = \int_{t_1}^{t_2} \rho(t)e^{-\int_{0}^{t} \delta_{s} \ ds} \ dt
 $$

-When we use fixed or continuous cashflows, the formula essentially still stays the same, except that for continuous cashflows, that are now dependent on $t$, the equation for it must be, logically speaking, sent inside the integral, before solving for the integral to get the PV.
+When we use fixed or continuous cashflows, the formula essentially still stays the same, except that now, cashflows that are now dependent on $t$.
+Therefore, the cashflow equation must logically speaking, be sent inside the integral, before solving for the integral to get the PV.

 I want to explain the inner and outer integral bounds, which may be confusing.
 First, the reason for inner integral bound of the force of interest to be from $0$ to $t$ is because we are interested in finding the PV at $t=0$, thus we have to adjust the force of interest to find the accumulating discounting factor from $t=0$ until some arbitrary time $t$ when the cashflow payments starts.
 This arbitrary $t$ is then made clear in the outer integral bounds, which in our case, we are interested in finding PVs of cashflows starting between $t_1$ and $t_2$.
 In essence, what we are then doing with this inner integration is simply first defining the accumulating discounting factor, by adjusting the integral bounds to the time of interest which we want to discount the cashflows back to, before we use it to calculate the PV of all infinitesimally small cashflows over some time period through the outer integration.